Amsterdam-Music-Lab/MUSCLE/backend/README.md

 - Make sure the `/upload/` folder is ProxyPassed in your Apache virtual host file and if the folder is served correctly

+#### Wave files not playing in firefox

+- Make sure to only use 8bit or 16bit wave files, else firefox will fail silently

 #### ip2country not working

 - Check if the ip2country service is running: `curl http://localhost:8854?ip=172.217.168.238` - should return `{"status":"ok","country":"US"}`